microsoft/rag-experiment-accelerator/README.md

 9. **Metrics and Evaluation**: You can define custom evaluation metrics, which enable precise and granular assessment of search algorithm performance.
 It includes distance-based, cosine, semantic similarity, and more metrics out of the box.

-10. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visually appealing visualizations that make it easy to analyze and share experiment findings.
+10. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visualizations that make it easy to analyze and share experiment findings.

 11. **Multi-Lingual**: The tool supports language analyzers for linguistic support on individual languages and specialized (language-agnostic) analyzers for user-defined patterns on search indexes.
 For more information, see [Types of Analyzers](https://learn.microsoft.com/en-us/azure/search/search-analyzers#types-of-analyzers).

 ## Installation

+Two options are available, install locally or inside a development container.

+### Local install

 To use the **RAG Experiment Accelerator**, follow these installation steps: